Early signs of a US government hack emerged months ago but were inconclusive | NewsChannel 3-12

 The burden on CISA to investigate the hack is only likely to grow as evidence mounts of a multi-pronged penetration campaign by the suspected Russian hackers.

 “SolarWinds was not the only path.
-It would be strange for any actor of this capability to rely on any single method of entry,” John Hultquist, FireEye’s CEO, told CNN.
+It would be strange for any actor of this capability to rely on any single method of entry,” John Hultquist, FireEye’s senior director of intelligence analysis, told CNN.

 CISA warned on Thursday that it had found evidence of other forms of compromise, but declined to elaborate other than by citing an outside security firm’s research.

-Note: CORRECTION: An earlier version of this story misstated John Hultquist’s title at FireEye.
-He is the senior director of intelligence analysis.